pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 fmContentType: Post (default)
 ---

-You may not need to know programming to vibe code your way to the next Facebook.
-But you will thank me after you've vibed too much and the AI agent just broke your entire website and shit hits the fan.
+You may not need to know programming to vibe code your way to glory or the next Facebook.
+But you will thank me when shit hits the fan after you've vibed just a little bit too much, and the AI agent just broke your entire website.

-Git is a better "restore checkpoint" button you frantically try to find when cursor gets carried away with your vibes.
-Git can do a lot of things and trying to learn everything Git can do or god forbid read its documentation is, as we both know, a futile exercise.
-Instead, I will get you to learn Git (get it?) through a five minute interactive guide before your TikTok brains can take over.
+Git is a better "restore checkpoint" button that you frantically try to find when Cursor gets too carried away with your ~~lazy prompts~~; I mean, vibes.
+Git can do a lot, but trying to learn them all or, god forbid, read its documentation is, as we both know, a futile exercise.
+Instead, I will get you to learn Git through a five-minute interactive guide before your TikTok brains can take over.

-> **Note**: It is very likely that your IDE (the application where you vibe code) comes with a graphical interface (GUI) for Git.
-But it is worthwile to understand the basic commands that run behind the scenes through these GUIs.
-I explain more about using these GUIs later in the article.
+> **Note**: It isn't unlikely that your IDE (the app where you vibe code) comes with a graphical interface (GUI) for Git.
+But it is worth your time to learn the basic Git commands before jumping to a GUI abstraction.

-I don't know if you would bother learning Git if you didn't bother to learn programming, but learning Git prevents you from embarrasing yourself online:
+I don't really know if you would bother learning Git when you didn't bother to learn programming.
+But I do know learning Git prevents you from embarrassing yourself online:

 {{< blockquote author="@thekitze" link="https://twitter.com/thekitze/status/1901918860573290914" title="March 18, 2025 on Twitter" >}}
 they should invent a tool where vibe code can be stored in the cloud so from time to time you do a "checkin" of your code and you can always revert to it and go to a previous version